Malaysia: Languages

 The distribution of language families of Malaysia shown by colours:

 The official and national language of Malaysia is Malaysian Malay, a standardised form of the Malay language.
 The previous official terminology was Bahasa Malaysia (lit.
 'Malaysian language') but now government policy uses Bahasa Melayu (Malay language) to refer to the official language and both terms remain in use.
 The National Language Act 1967 specifies the Latin (Rumi) script as the official script of the national language, but does not prohibit the use of the traditional Jawi script.

 English remains an active second language, with its use allowed for some official purposes under the National Language Act of 1967.
 In Sarawak, English is an official state language alongside Malay.
 Historically, English was the de facto administrative language; Malay became predominant after the 1969 race riots (13 May incident).
 Malaysian English, also known as Malaysian Standard English, is a form of English derived from British English.
 Malaysian English is widely used in business, along with Manglish, which is a colloquial form of English with heavy Malay, Chinese, and Tamil influences.
 The government discourages the use of non-standard Malay but has no power to issue compounds or fines to those who use what is perceived as improper Malay on their advertisements.

 Malaysia is also home to 111 living indigenous languages.
+Some Orang Asli languages are now extinct, such the Low Country Semang dialects once spoken in Penang.
 Many other languages are used in Malaysia, which contains speakers of 137 living languages.
 Peninsular Malaysia contains speakers of 41 of these languages.
 The native tribes of East Malaysia have their own languages which are related to, but easily distinguishable from, Malay.
 Iban is the main tribal language in Sarawak while Dusunic and Kadazan languages are spoken by the natives in Sabah.
 Chinese Malaysians predominantly speak Chinese dialects from the southern part of China.
 The more common Chinese varieties in the country are Mandarin, Cantonese, Hokkien, and so on.
 The Tamil language is used predominantly by the majority of Malaysian Indians.
 A small number of Malaysians have European ancestry and speak creole languages, such as the Portuguese-based Malaccan Creoles, and the Spanish-based Chavacano language.